OsiriX-Foundation/karnak-documentation/docs/deidentification/externalid_provider.md

    }
    ```

-5. Here is a simple code example of external ID provider provider which should be contained in `org.karnak` package
+5. Here is a basic code example of external ID provider which should be contained in `org.karnak` package

    ```java
    package org.karnak; // <== package org.karnak